JustWaveThings/JustWaveThings/README.md

 <h1 align="center">Hi 👋, I'm Fred</h1>

-- 🔭 Projects I'm currently working on: **React Router v6 and hosting a book club on Eric Elliott's 'Composing Software'**
+- 🔭 Projects I'm currently working on: **Completing a project with React Router v6, volunteering as a member of staff for The Odin Project, and co-hosting a book club on Eric Elliott's 'Composing Software'**

 - 🌱 I’m currently using: **JavaScript, Advanced HTML/CSS, Node.js, React, Express, Mongo.db, Git, Webpack and more**

-- 🤝 I’m focusing on: **Choosing from and implementing JavaScript Design Principles / Implementing SOLID Prinicples / Keeping it DRY / Keeping Organized**
+- 🤝 I’m focusing on: **Testing React, TDD and Testing in general, Routing in React, applying the learning from Elliott's book in my own code**

 - 👨‍💻 All of my public projects are available in their repository's GitHub Pages.